Kaaka Muttai

-Kaaka Muttai (released internationally as The Crow's Egg) is a 2015 Indian Tamil-language comedy drama film written, directed and filmed by M. Manikandan, in his directorial debut.
-Jointly produced by Dhanush's Wunderbar Films, Vetrimaaran's Grass Root Film Company and distributed by Fox Star Studios, it stars newcomers Vignesh and Ramesh, alongside Aishwarya Rajesh, Ramesh Thilak, Yogi Babu in supporting roles and Silambarasan in a cameo appearance.
-The film's storyline revolves around two slum children of Chennai, whose desire is to taste a pizza.
+Kaaka Muttai is a 2015 Indian Tamil-language comedy drama film written, directed and filmed by M. Manikandan, in his directorial debut.
+Jointly produced by Dhanush's Wunderbar Films, Vetrimaaran's Grass Root Film Company and distributed by Fox Star Studios, it stars newcomers J. Vignesh and V. Ramesh in the title roles, alongside Aishwarya Rajesh, Ramesh Thilak, Yogi Babu in supporting roles and Silambarasan in a cameo appearance.
+The film's storyline revolves around two slum children in Chennai, whose desire is to taste a Pizza at Pizza Spot.

 Vetrimaaran approached Manikandan in a film festival, after he saw one of his short films being screened.
 When asked by Vetrimaaran to develop a script, Manikandan wrote a storyline based on slum children and also inspired incidents from his life.
 Then the team cast real children living in the slum, in order to have a realistic approach.
-Following an official announcement in mid-January 2013, the film began production in that May.
+Following an official announcement in mid-January 2013, the film began production in that May 2013.
 It was shot in real slums and streets across Chennai within 61 working days.
 The film explores the themes of class-based discrimination, consumerism and media sensationalism.
 The film's soundtrack and score is composed by G. V. Prakash Kumar and editing was done by Kishore Te.